-Chassis no: 750.33.014 - Coachwork: Owner: Alessandro Carrara - Category: E After winning the first two F1 World Championships, Alfa Romeo retired from GP races and from Sports races too in 1953.
-But in the 1960s Alfa Romeo took over Autodelta, the company founded by Carlo Chiti, and entrusted Chiti with its return to racing.
-Chiti started with the project and in 1967 the Alfa 33, a sports racer powered by a V8 2 liter engine, had its race debut.
-Fitted with a Berlinetta "Daytona" body, this example was a factory entry in the 1968 and 1969 Targa Florio races.
-Since Alfa moved to the 3-liter class in 1969, the car was sold to Aldo Bardelli, who raced it extensively in Italian hill-climbs from 1969 to 1971 and had it modified to Spider form by Autodelta.
-Later the car was part of the Peter Kaus' Museo Rosso Bianco in Germany.
-74 Uniques special ones 75
+Chassis no: 818332-001289 - Coachwork: Zagato Owner: Alessandro Carrara - Category: E At the 1965 Geneva Motor Show Lancia introduced the new Fulvia Coupé After winning the first two F1 World Championships, Alfa Romeo retired and in the same year at the Turin Motor Show Zagato presented its own from GP races and from Sports races too in 1953.
+But in the 1960s Alfa sporting interpretation, as he had done in the past for the Lancia Appia, Romeo took over Autodelta, the company founded by Carlo Chiti, and Flaminia and Flavia models.
+Designed by Ercole Spada, the Fulvia Sport entrusted Chiti with its return to racing.
+Chiti started with the project had an aerodynamic and lightened peraluminium body. and in 1967 the Alfa 33, a sports racer powered by a V8 2 liter engine, had its race debut.
+Fitted with a Berlinetta "Daytona" body, this example was Zagato built just less than 30 examples of the "Competizione" model, a factory entry in the 1968 and 1969 Targa Florio races.
+Since Alfa moved which achieved its best results winning the class at the 1969 Daytona to the 3-liter class in 1969, the car was sold to Aldo Bardelli, who raced 24 Hours and Sebring 12 Hours.
+This car, the second built, was sold to the Italian gentleman driver Fiorenzo Genta who ran it at the 1968 Monte it extensively in Italian hill-climbs from 1969 to 1971 and had it modified Carlo Rally and Italian hill-climbs, winning the GT class up to 1.3-liter of to Spider form by Autodelta.
+Later the car was part of the Peter Kaus' the Italian Championship; in 1969 it was raced by Anastasio.
+Museo Rosso Bianco in Germany.

-973 LANCIA Stratos

-Chassis no: 001512 - Coachwork: Bertone

-Owner: Alessandro Carrara - Category: E
+Chassis no: 750.33.014 - Coachwork: Owner: Alessandro Carrara - Category: E

 The Lancia Stratos was presented at the 1971 Turin Motor Show: it was powered by the 2.4-liter V6 Ferrari Dino engine fitted transversally in the very short wheelbase chassis; the weight was mostly concentrated in the middle to have a better traction; the body was characterized by a panoramic windshield which gave the driver perfect vision.
 The car debuted at the 1972 Tour de Corse, but it was homologated only on October 1st, 1974, after Lancia demonstrated the manufacture of the 500 examples requested.
 This example was the first car registered by Lancia for its Reparto Corse in July 1974; it was raced at the Targa Florio by Munari-Andruet, at the Tour de France by Andruet-Biche and at the RAC Rally by Munari-Sodano.
-Subsequently it was used as a mule and sold in 1976 to the Scuderia Vaemenia.
+Subseguently it was used as a mule and sold in 1976 to the Scuderia Vaemenia.